prescottprue/fireadmin/README.md

 1. Confirm Firebase config by running locally: `firebase serve`
 1. Deploy to firebase: `firebase deploy`
 **NOTE:** You can use `firebase serve` to test how your application will work when deployed to Firebase, but make sure you run `npm run build` first.

+## FAQ

+1. Why node `6.11.5` instead of a newer version?
+[Cloud Functions runtime is still on `6.11.5`](https://cloud.google.com/functions/docs/writing/#the_cloud_functions_runtime), which is why that is what is used for the travis build version.
+This will be switched when the functions runtime is updated
+1. Why Yarn over node's `package-lock.json`? - Relates to previous question.
+Node `6.*.*` and equivalent npm didn't include lock files yet.

 ## What Happened To The Old Fireadmin Library?